Introduction

 A company page allows you to describe your company to those interested in learning more about it.

 Often referred to as the LinkedIn bio or the LinkedIn About section.
-It contains a few text paragraphs before the LinkedIn member's current and prior roles.
-LinkedIn gives a limit of up to 2,600 words, but only the first three lines are visible through the desktop before a visitor clicks 'See More.'
+It contains a few paragraphs of text before the LinkedIn member's current and prior roles.
+LinkedIn has a limit of up to 2,600 words, but only the first three lines are visible on the desktop before a visitor clicks 'See More.'

 Local SEO